-Investment Income: While IFFIm's average funds held in trust balance was lower during 2016 than 2015, IFFIm's investments in high-grade fixed income instruments outperformed their benchmark.
-As a result, IFFIm's investment income was US\$ 3 million higher during 2016 than 2015.
+Investment Income: IFFIm's investment income was US\$ 7 million higher during 2017 than 2016 as IFFIm's investments in high-grade fixed income instruments outperformed their benchmark.

-Programme Grants: IFFIm received a US\$ 50 million funding request from Gavi during 2016 and issued its indicative funding confirmation for the full amount requested.
-IFFIm continues to be an important source of funding for Gavi's programmes and forecasts that it will disburse over US\$ 1.1 billion to support Gavi programmes from 2017 to 2020.
+Programme Grants: IFFIm received a US\$ 50 million funding request from Gavi during 2017 and issued its indicative funding confirmation for the full amount requested.
+IFFIm continues to be an important source of funding for Gavi's programmes and forecasts that it will disburse over US\$ 800 million to support Gavi programmes from 2018 to 2020.
 The Programmes Funded By IFFIm section above describes the various Gavi programmes that IFFIm has helped to fund.